SheisHershey/ZIDAR/README.md

 # Training and Evaluation

-pay attention, our module distributions in gluonts needs to be replaced.
+Attention, our module distributions in gluonts needs to be replaced.